 Enter the RAID BIOS setup utility to configure a RAID array.
 After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-F> to enter RAID Option ROM Utility".
 Press <Ctrl> + <F> to enter the RAID BIOS setup utility.
-To create a new array, press <2> to enter the LD View/LD Define Menu window.
-To create an array, press <Ctrl+C> to access the LD Define Menu.
-In the LD Define Menu, use the up or down arrow key to move to an item for further configuration.
+To create a new array, press <2> to enter the Define LD Menu window, use the up or down arrow key to move to an item for further configuration.
 In the following procedure, we'll create RAID 0 as an example.